Jaboukie Young-White: 2010s

+2020s

 On March 23, 2020, Twitter again suspended Young-White after he changed his display name and icon to that of the CNN Breaking News account, and tweeting: "BREAKING: Joe Biden is not DEAD.
 He just getting some dick.
 We've all been there cnn.com", thus making it appear as though CNN had posted the tweet.
 His account was restored less than a day later.
 However, he was subsequently stripped of his verified status.

 In 2021, Young-White starred in the film Dating and New York.
 He also appeared opposite Joaquin Phoenix in the film C'mon C'mon and had a recurring role in the television series Only Murders in the Building.
 He voiced the lead role of Truman in the animated series Fairfax.

 On June 10, 2021, it was announced that Young-White would be teaming up with Issa Rae and her production company Hoorae to develop the book The Gang's All Queer: The Lives of Gay Gang Members by Vanessa R. Panfil into a series for HBO.
 He will write and executive produce the project.

 On July 20, 2021, it was announced that Young-White would be writing the script for an upcoming animated feature inspired by music of the late rapper Juice Wrld.

-In 2022, Young-White had a recurring role in Rae’s television show Rap Sh!t.
+In 2022, Young-White had a recurring role in Rae's television show Rap Sh!t.
 He also voice acted in the Disney+ series Baymax! and voiced main character Ethan Clade in the Disney animated feature Strange World.

-On September 30, 2022, Young-White released his debut single “BBC” via Interscope Records under the moniker "jaboukie."
+On September 30, 2022, Young-White released his debut single "BBC" via Interscope Records under the moniker "jaboukie."
+Two more singles, "ROCKWHYLER" and "not_me_tho," were subsequently released.

+On August 1, 2023, jaboukie announced his debut album, All who can't hear must feel, which was released on August 25, 2023.